killshot13/express-smtp-mailer/CONTRIBUTING.md

 ### Why read these guidelines?

 >Following these guidelines helps to communicate that you respect the time of the developer(s) managing and developing this open-source project.
-In return, I will do my best to reciprocate that respect in addressing your issues, assessing changes, and helping you finalize your pull requests.
+In return, I(we) will strive to reciprocate that respect in addressing your issues, assessing changes, and helping you finalize your pull requests.

 ### What kinds of contributions are needed?.